plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Sr. Don Hanh*** *(True Kind Action; Sr. Don Hanh has come as a monastic from another Zen tradition):* When I was 20 years old, I was going through a difficult period in my life and, looking for something to help me rediscover my inner balance, I found a meditation centre in the Japanese Soto Zen tradition in Madrid, my hometown.
 I remember very well the feeling of peace and joy I felt the first time I sat in zazen.
 Without having any idea of Buddhism or meditation, I felt somehow that I had finally found what could help me.

-I continued to practise assiduously, going every day to the dojo and monthly retreats, and little by little I was able to reestablish an intimate connection with myself and find inner peace and happiness.
+I continued to practice assiduously, going every day to the dojo and monthly retreats, and little by little I was able to reestablish an intimate connection with myself and find inner peace and happiness.

 Somehow, I fell in love with the practice and the monastic aspiration came naturally.
 I had found good medicine for me and my greatest desire was to dedicate my life to continuing it and sharing it with all the people who might be going through difficult times in their lives.